otto-torino/django-editor-js/README.md

         # Define a custom storage backend for uploaded images.
         "STORAGE_BACKEND": "app.storage.PrivateMediaStorage",

-        # Specify a custom CSS file to be loaded inside the editor's iframe.
+        # Specify a custom CSS files to be loaded inside the editor's iframe.
-        "CSS_FILE": "my_app/css/editor_styles.css",
+        "CSS_FILES": ["my_app/css/style.css", "other_app/css/style.css"],

         # Specify a custom Python class to render the JSON data to HTML.
         "RENDERER_CLASS": "my_app.renderers.MyCustomRenderer",